kndykndy/iwtkm/course-aws-architect/01-practitioner/05-iam.md

   console), either download a .csv file or click Send email
 - Options column: Account Settings
 - click Set password policy (for all users in our account)

+### How to generate a IAM Credential Report?

+- Options column: Credential Report, Download